Eschatologue/CM_wiki/docs/class/fighter/champion.md

 You attain the pinnacle of resilience in battle, giving you these benefits:

-***Defy Death.*** You have **:d20-adv: Advantage**{ .d20 } on Death Saving Throws.
+**Defy Death**  You have **:d20-adv: Advantage**{ .d20 } on Death Saving Throws.
 Moreover, when you roll 18-20 on a death save, you gain the benefit of rolling a 20 on a death save.

-***Heroic Rally.*** At the start of each of your turns, you regain Hit Points equal to 5 + your Constitution modifier if you have no more than half your Hit Points remaining.
+**Heroic Rally**  At the start of each of your turns, you regain Hit Points equal to 5 + your Constitution modifier if you have no more than half your Hit Points remaining.
 You don't gain this benefit if you have 0 Hit Points.